dlphillips/burger/README.md

 # Eat-Da-Burger

-This project is homework for the UNCC Coding Boot Camp.
-The goal was to learn the concepts of separation of concerns (Model, View, Controller) through the use of Node.js, Express, MySQL, Handlebars and a custom ORM.
+This project was homework for the UNCC Coding Boot Camp.
+The goal was to learn the concept of separation of concerns (MVC - Model, View, Controller) through the use of Node.js, Express, MySQL, Handlebars and a custom ORM.

 ## Getting Started